Quagga/quagga/HACKING.md

 	    gpg -u 54CD2E60 -a --detach-sign quagga-0.99.99.99.tar

-The 'release.sh' script, if finishes successfully,  will print out instructions on the files it has created and the details on remaining steps to be carried out to complete the release.
+The `release.sh` script, if finishes successfully,  will print out instructions on the files it has created and the details on remaining steps to be carried out to complete the release.
 Which roughly are:

--   Upload the release tarball, its PGP signature, and the full changelog to the public release area on Savannah
+-   Upload the release tarball, its PGP signature, and the full changelog to the public release area on Savannah.

 -   Add the version number on https://bugzilla.quagga.net/, under Administration, Products, “Quagga”, Edit versions, Add a version.

--   Post a news entry on Savannah
+-   Post a news entry on Savannah.

--   Send a mail to quagga-dev and quagga-users
+-   Send a mail to quagga-dev and quagga-users.

 If any errors occur, move tags as needed and start over again with the release.sh script.
 Do not try to append stuff to tarballs, as this has produced non-standards-conforming tarballs in the past.

 [TODO: collation of a list of deprecated commands.
-Possibly can be scripted to extract from vtysh/vtysh\_cmd.c]
+Possibly can be scripted to extract from `vtysh/vtysh_cmd.c`]

 TOOL VERSIONS
 =============

-Require versions of support tools are listed in INSTALL.quagga.txt.
+Required versions of support tools are listed in `INSTALL.quagga.txt`.
 Required versions should only be done with due deliberation, as it can cause environments to no longer be able to compile quagga.